Manual installation of Nomad Enterprise

 Auto-join

-configuration option is used to specify the initial set of Nomad servers to join (for both servers to form the cluster, and clients to join it).
-This can be a list of IP addresses or DNS names of the servers or a load balancer in front of them, or a cloud auto-join config(opens in new tab).
-There are Cloud Auto-join providers for a number of on-premises orchestrators (such as VMware vSphere, OpenStack), as well as mDNS.
-At least one of the provided IPs/DNS names/Cloud Auto-join providers must be reached for the Nomad agent to join the cluster, and once that happens all other servers will be automatically discovered, so it's not an issue if some of the servers are unreachable.
+Use the server_join configuration option to specify the initial set of Nomad servers to join (for both servers to form the cluster, and clients to join it).
+This can be a list of IP addresses or DNS names of the servers or a load balancer in front of them, or a cloud auto-join configuration(opens in new tab).
+There are cloud auto-join providers for a number of on-premises orchestrators (such as VMware vSphere, OpenStack), as well as mDNS.
+At least one of the provided IPs/DNS names/cloud auto-join providers must be reached for the Nomad agent to join the cluster.
+Once this happens, all other servers are automatically discovered, so it is not an issue if some of the servers are unreachable.

 Servers: